cat394/link-generator/README.md

 You can narrow down the id to a number type by defining a condition field with a parameter name followed by the string number, as in `/:id<number>`.

-- **String or number literal union type**
+- **String or Number literal union type**

-You can create a literal type for those values by writing `(Literal|Union)` for the condition followed by the parameter and separated by the | sign, as in `/id<(a|b|10)>`.
+You can create a literal type for those values by writing `(Literal|Union)` for the condition followed by the parameter and separated by the `|` sign, as in `/id<(a|b|10)>`.
 If the value can be converted to a numeric value, it is inferred as a numeric literal type.